rockettheme/docs/Docs/joomla/templates/afterburner2/faq.md

 #### What is DropDown Menu?

-DropDown Menu is a menu theme of the RokNavMenu extension, the addon that drives all RocketTheme template menus.
+DropDown Menu is a menu theme of the RokNavMenu extension, the addon that drives many RocketTheme template menus.
 It is primarily a CSS enhanced dropdown menu, with subtext line, multi-columns, icons and more.

 [More Details...][dropdown]